commercialhaskell/stack/doc/GUIDE.md

 If you're on Windows: you can run `stack turtle.hs` instead of `./turtle.hs`.
 The shebang line is not required in that case.

+### Just-in-time compilation

+You can add the `--compile` flag to make stack compile the script, and then run the compiled executable.
+Compilation is done quickly, without optimization.
+To compile with optimization, use the `--optimize` flag instead.
+Compilation is done only if needed; if the executable already exists, and is newer than the script, stack just runs the executable directly.

+This feature can be good for speed (your script runs faster) and also for durability (the executable remains runnable even if the script is disturbed, eg due to changes in your installed ghc/snapshots, changes to source files during git bisect, etc.)

 ### Using multiple packages

 You can also specify multiple packages, either with multiple `--package`